 See the “How Do I Tag Subscribers With AWtomator?” tutorial for detailed steps on how to setup events.

-EASY: Add a URL parameter
+MODERATE: Add a URL parameter

 DEFAULT: Use an AWtomator Link Event